The SfTI Whakatauākī was gifted to us by Tā (Sir) Pou Temara - Ngāi Tūhoe (KNZM) renowned Māori orator, tikanga and te reo Māori expert and academic.

 Our Kāhui’s Kaihautū, Associate Professor Te Taka Keegan (Waikato-Maniapoto, Ngāti Apakura, Te Whānau-ā-Karuai ki Ngāti Porou and Ngāti Whakaaue) and Associate Professor Hēmi Whaanga (Ngāti Kahungunu, Ngāi Tahu, Ngāti Mamoe, Waitaha) approached fellow Waikato University academic, Professor Pou Temara, for his advice and guidance.
 Hēmi Whaanga says:

-“Following many meetings over a few months, we sat with Professor Temara and discussed, to and fro, the true meaning and essence of the Challenge and what SfTI are aiming to achieve.
+“Following many meetings over a few months, we sat with Professor Temara and discussed, to and fro, the true meaning and essence of the Challenge and what SfTI is aiming to achieve.
 After some consideration he offered the name ‘Te Hiringa’ and the whakatauākī, the foundation that gives the name its mana.
 The whakatauākī embodies the way technology will develop us as a people.”

 Tā Pou Temara offers the whakatauākī as the lead Māori proposition for the Challenge.
 He explains: